FredericRP/ScreenTransitions/README.md

 ## Description

 There are two types of transition:
-- Doors : use two images that hide the screen by scrolling from the left and right borders of the screen
+- Doors : use two images that hide the screen by scrolling from the left and right borders of the screen,
-- CutOff : use a gradient image to show/hide a texture fullscreen
+- CutOff : use a gradient image to show/hide a texture fullscreen, you can create a transition like Animal Crossing with this one.

 ## Usage